-Anonymous asked: I'm a big fan of your stuff, there's just so many photos!
+Anonymous said: I'm a big fan of your stuff, there's just so many photos!
 What are your top 10 favorite? (of yours, of course!)

 That’s a tough question to answer!
 I’d probably give you ten different responses if you asked me ten different times, but I’m flattered enough by the question that I’ll give it my best shot.
 Here, in no particular order, are ten of my photos that I especially like for some reason.